-Student records, files, or data will be available to outside individuals or agencies only after King's receives
+Student records, files, or data will be available to outside individuals or agencies only after King's receives written authorization for release from the student.
+Exceptions include circumstances involving:

 - 1. Accrediting organizations - 2.
 Student's application for, or receipt of, financial aid - 3.
 Cases of emergency, if the information is necessary to protect the health and safety of the student or other persons - 4.
 Individuals who have obtained court orders or subpoenas - 5.
 Certain government officials carrying out lawful functions - 6.
 School officials with legitimate educational interests; a school official is a College employee in an administrative, supervisory, research, or support staff position. - 7.
 Students who have applied to transfer to another college or university.